Hiking Tips: How to Have a Sun Safe Stroll

-But, as enjoyable as hiking can be, it can also do a number on your skin.
+But, as enjoyable as hiking can be, it can also be harmful to your skin.

-When hiking, you're often spending 4 plus hours under the glow of the sun, oftentimes at peak hours.
-Before you head out on your hike, it's very important to take the necessary precautions to keep your skin safe.
+When hiking, you often spend around 4 plus hours under the glow of the sun, oftentimes at peak hours.
+Before you head out on your day hike, it's very important to take the necessary precautions to keep your skin safe.

 Check out these hiking tips to learn how to have a safe summer stroll.